- About the UBC

 “It’s about making sure your voices are heard and your interests are protected.”

-Holvey is up for re-election in 2012.
+Holvey was up for re-election in 2012 and won.
 He said if sent to the Oregon House for another term, his skills learned as a carpenter and his determination to increase the quality of life for his UBC and constituent brothers and sisters will be right in step with him as he continues to fight for workers’ rights.